 Regrettably the Maxi’s steering let it down, being low geared and yet also heavy.

 Autocar is either being kind here, or simply ignoring the plainly obvious.
 The Maxi’s wheel is tilted at least 40 degrees to the vertical – around the same angle as the 1800.
 There is a good reason for this – the angle facilitates putting more physical effort into the wheel, disguising the ‘weight’ of the system.
-It is a form of “poor man’s power steering”.
+It is a form of “poor man’s power steering” more usually found on commercial vehicles.
 The Maxi would have benefited greatly from a power steering option, but never got it, unlike the 1800, on which hydraulic assistance was available from March 1967.

 Steering apart, the Maxi’s chassis seems to have been thoroughly competent in ride and handling characteristics.
 It’s a pity that the “platform” did not find wider use at BLMC.
-The Moulton / Issigonis spat and the drive to cut costs slowed the momentum of development, and the Allegro’s Hydragas system was compromised by cheapening to the point where it had no real advantage over a well-designed steel sprung set-up.
+The Moulton / Issigonis spat and the Stokes-era drive to cut costs slowed the momentum of development.
+The 1973 Allegro’s Hydragas system was compromised by cheapening to the point where it had no real advantage over a well-designed steel sprung set-up.

 Dante Giacosa has been consistently praised for his modesty, decency, and sympathetic character, but wasn’t above making the occasional side-swipe at his rivals in his memoirs.
 In 40YODWF he wrote: “As far as I was concerned, I had played about with various designs for pneumatic and hydro-pneumatic elastic suspension systems but I came to the conclusion that cost and risk of defects were against it.
 The traditional system of metal springs is simple, reliable, and cheaper, therefore preferable in my opinion, even though it does not keep the level of the vehicle constant as the load varies.”